sunarch/probable-adventure/README.md

 # probable-adventure

-Novel generation program for the NaNoGenMo (National Novel Generation Month)
+Novel generation program for the NaNoGenMo (National Novel Generation Month).

+Fun fact: the name of the repo (probable-adventure) was the first random one GitHub offered when I created the repo for the project.

 ### National Novel Generation Month, 2016 edition.